 Cryptocurrency was primarily seen as a speculative asset and investment vehicle to increase wealth.
 The crypto performance can be measured against traditional fiat currency.
 For enthusiasts and advocates of the underlining blockchain technology, the volatility in price is less meaningful as an investment and their objective is to buy and hold for the long term.

 However, in recent years the cryptocurrency market has matured and its application has grown beyond a speculative asset.
 The emergency of smart contracts and utility tokens has given rise to an entire market of real-world use cases.
 These include decentralized finance, lending and borrowing, non-fungible tokens, peer-to-peer exchanges, paying for goods and services.
-According to a report, these examples equate to more than 50% of the transaction volume of cryptocurrencies.
+According to reports, these examples equate to more than 50% of the transaction volume of cryptocurrencies.

 Cryptocurrencies are popular because they present a new façade to the current outdated financial system with a reported 220 million users worldwide.
-They have become popular as an investment vehicle as it offers higher returns than any other stock or commodity.
+They have also become popular as an investment vehicle as it offers higher returns than any other stock or commodity.
 The blockchain industry's state is now compared to the dot com bubble, which ultimately reshaped how society interacts and behaves.